Welcome to today's edition of the Rush 24-7 podcast.

 You bet.

-The reason that I'm calling, though, is I was to the understanding that Brian Bilbray has been trailing Francine Busby in the poll.
+The reason that I'm calling, though, is I was to the understanding that Brian Bilbray has been trailing Francine Busby in the polls.

-And last week he was supposed to have some big fundraiser with John McCain.
+And last week he was supposed to have some big fundraiser with John McCain, and they could not reach an agreement on the immigration stance.

-And the the uh McCain's appearance was canceled at the last moment.
+And McCain's appearance was canceled at the last moment.

-It was announced on the radio that it that he had canceled because they couldn't reach an agreement.
+It was announced on the radio that he had canceled because they couldn't reach an agreement.

 And I knew at that point in time that that would be a big plus for Brian Bilbray.